Soccer Goalie Rules

 - You cannot score with your hands or arms.

-- You can score with your feet or head.
+- You can score anytime with your feet or head.

-- If you have possession of the ball, an opposing player cannot touch it.
+- If the ball is in your hands, an opposing player cannot touch it.
 If they do, this will result in a penalty or yellow card.

 As the last line of defense, you are often perceived as the hero after a clean sheet.
 Or, at fault for the goals scored by the opposing team.